In this section

 The Orange zone is the first zone to signal that the patient may be deteriorating.
-It triggers the clinician to escalate care to the Nurse in Charge (at a minimum) to decide if a medical review or other emergency response is required.
+It triggers the clinician to escalate care to the AUM (at a minimum) to decide if a medical review or other emergency response is required.

 Appropriate escalation of care must occur as per the Deteriorating Patient: Escalation of Care flow chart and the

 Remember, regardless of what zone the patient is in, if a staff member or parent is very worried about the child’s clinical state, initiate an emergency response.

 Modification of the Emergency Response criteria may be ordered by medical staff, in accordance with the

 Medical Emergency Response Procedure.
 Please note that MET modifications are only valid for 2 hours for patients who are transferred from ED, Theatre or PICU.
 Thereafter any modifications should be made by the treating medical team.

 Haemoglobin-oxygen saturations (SpO2) are entered numerically in the flowsheet.